Linear and multilinear algebra on diffeological vector spaces: Diffeological spaces and diffeological vector spaces

 \paragraph{Direct sum of diffeological vector spaces} Let $V_1,\ldots,V_n$ be a collection of diffeological vector spaces.
 The usual direct sum $V_1\oplus\ldots\oplus V_n$ of these spaces, equipped with the \emph{product} diffeology, is a diffeological vector space.

-\paragraph{Fine diffeology on vector spaces} The \textbf{fine diffeology} on a vector space $\matR$ is the \emph{finest} vector space diffeology on it; endowed with such, $V$ is called a \emph{fine vector space}.
+\paragraph{Fine diffeology on vector spaces} The \textbf{fine diffeology} on a vector space $V$ is the \emph{finest} vector space diffeology on it, and a vector space carrying one is called a \emph{fine vector space}.
 Note that \emph{any} linear map between two fine vector spaces is smooth.
-In the finite-dimensional case, the fine spaces are precisely the spaces $\matR^n$ with their standard diffeology (one consisting of all usually smooth maps into them).
+In the finite-dimensional case, the fine spaces are precisely the spaces (diffeomorphic to) $\matR^n$ with their standard diffeology (one consisting of all usually smooth maps into them).

 \paragraph{Diffeological dual} For a diffeological vector space $V$, its \textbf{diffeological dual} $V^*$ (\cite{vincent}, \cite{wu}) is defined as the set of all smooth linear maps $V\to\matR$ into the standard $\matR$, endowed with the functional diffeology.